ossia/score-docs/docs/reference-manual/references/shortcuts.md

 ---
 layout: default

 title: "Shortcuts"
+description: "Default keyboard shortcuts in ossia score"

 parent: Reference

 permalink: /reference/shortcuts.html
 ---

-Below is a list of shortcuts available in score listed by scope of usage.
+Below is a list of shortcuts available in *score* listed by scope of usage.

 # General